In this part of Galatians chapter four we are being told about the

 fast therefore in the liberty wherewith Christ has made us free.
 Notice those two verbs: stand and wait.

-things.
-That is because you should not think of Christianity and the doctrine
+That is because you should not think of Christianity and the doctrine of

-of justification as requiring you to do something.
-If you want to do something
+justification as requiring you to do something.
+If you want to do something to

-righteousness will not be realize until we obtain our glorified bodies and are
+righteousness will not be realized until we obtain our glorified bodies and are

 in the perfect environment of heaven.
 Yes, the moment that we are saved through